nypublicradio/wnyc-vue3/TESTING.md

 ## Overview

-This document outlines the unit testing setup for the WNYC Vue3 project using Vitest as the testing framework.
+This document outlines the comprehensive unit testing setup for the WNYC Vue3 project, with a focus on server API endpoint testing and utility function validation.

 ## Testing Stack